 - ½ cup matchstick carrots or shredded carrots

 - ⅓ cup dried cranberries

 - ⅓ cup PURE BLENDS™ avocado oil plant-based butter melted

 - ¼ cup almond milk

 - 2-3 tablespoon PURE BLENDS™ avocado oil plant-based butter melted

-Add wet banana mixture to flour mixture and stir until just combined (about 35 stirscraping sides of bowl as you go.
+- Add wet banana mixture to dry flour mixture and stir until just combined (about 35 stirs), scraping sides of bowl as you go.
 Do not over mix as this will result in tough banana bread.
-Pour batter into a greased loaf pan.
+Transfer batter into a prepared loaf pan and set aside.

-Place pan in oven and bake for 1 hour and 15 minutes or until a toothpick inserted in the center of the loaf comes out clean.
+- Place pan on middle oven rack and bake for 1 hour and 15 minutes or until a toothpick inserted in the center of the loaf comes out clean.
 Cool for about 30 minutes in pan then remove to finish cooling.